Help your county! Recycling reduces waste disposal costs and increases revenue for the county. It is the environmentally sound way to manage trash.

 Plastic is collected at county convenience centers and city drop-off sites for recycling.
 Plastics are consolidated, sorted and baled at the Putnam County Recycling Center.

-Another item that is considered contamination is plastic bags.
+Plastic bags are considered contamination in the recycling collection bins.
 Many people pack recyclables into plastic bags and drop the whole bag into the recycling bin.
 Plastic bags should never go into the recycling bin.
 They can be used at your home to collect recyclables but should not go into the collection bins.
 Bags are considered “contamination” and must be sorted out.
 Shopping bags cannot be recycled at the county recycling center but can be recycled at the front of any of the stores that provide shopping bags to their customers, such as Walmart or Kroger.

 It has gotten harder to get recyclable materials into new products due to the level of contamination in the materials that are being sold to manufacturers.
 In July 2017, China announced that it would no longer accept any recyclables from the United States due to contamination.
-Recyclers have been scrambling to find other countries interested in purchasing recyclables.
-Sadly, one in four items that are “recycled” are actually garbage and must be sorted out.
-That means that 25 percent, or one-fourth, of materials in each recycling bin is garbage and has to be sorted by hand out of the recyclables.
+Since then, recyclers have been scrambling to find other countries interested in purchasing recyclables.
+Sadly, almost one in three items (33%) that are “recycled” are actually garbage and must be sorted out by hand.
 It is much more expensive to put garbage in a recycling bin than it is to put it in the garbage can.

 Recycling reduces the amount of waste that goes into a landfill but only if it is done properly.
 Done improperly, it can contaminate other recyclables causing them all to be discarded in a landfill.
 Recyclables must be dry and clean.
 Only those items that can be recycled should be recycled.
 Recycle right and when in doubt -- throw it out!